vsajip/sarge/docs/reference.rst

    .. attribute:: returncodes

       A list of the return codes of all sub-processes which were actually run.
+This may contain values of ``None`` until you have called :meth:`poll_all` or :meth:`wait` methods to get the returncodes of all commands from the underlying `subprocess` layer.

    .. attribute:: returncode